-Now it’s time to get that post ranked on the first page of Google, Bing, and Yahoo!
+Now it’s time to learn how to optimize blog posts for SEO and get that post ranked on the first page of Google, Bing, and Yahoo!

-Optimizing your blog post for SEO is one of the foundational principles and starting points for getting your website ranked on the first page of Google, Bing and, Yahoo.
+Optimizing your blog post for SEO is one of the foundational principles and starting points for getting your website ranked on the first page of the major search engines.